siascone/ch-prepwork-git-reading/README.md

 ### The Three States of Git

 So, how do we actually take advantage of Git's version control system?
-First, lets learn about the three states of Git.
+First, let's learn about the three states of Git.

 ![git-stages][git-stages]